HydroshieldMKII/CarFax-Smart-Contract-Ethereum/README.md

 ### addReport

 Adds a maintenance report for a vehicle.
-The `minimumFee` is required to create a report.
-The person who adds the report is considered the reporter and must be an authorized employee.
+The person who adds the report is considered the reporter.

 ```solidity
 function addReport(